alinex/node-book/doc/develop/es-next.md

 Essentially this makes the code runable in an environment which didn't support the newest JavaScript standards.

+To see what babel will do try it out in the online [Babel REPL](https://babeljs.io/repl/).
+It´s an interactive online playground that shows you how babel will translate your code using different presets.
+But you can also use the `babel-node` CLI which comes with an REPL like node itself to run code interactively on your local machine.

 For the Alinex modules this is used to already use the newest language features while also get it working today.